shubham-bramhane/crimeinvestigation/README.md

 3. Configure the database connection settings in the `.env` file.

-4. Run the database migrations and seed the initial data by executing `php artisan migrate --seed`.
+4. Run the database migrations and seed the initial data by executing `php artisan migrate:fresh --seed`.

 5. Generate an application key by running `php artisan key:generate`.